Ericdoa

-Eric George Lopez (born September 7, 2002) known professionally as Ericdoa (stylized in all lowercase), is an American singer-songwriter, rapper, and record producer.
+Eric George Lopez (born September 7, 2002), known professionally as Ericdoa (stylized in all lowercase), is an American singer-songwriter, rapper, and record producer.
 Initially presenting a hyperpop/digicore sound, he began releasing music as killeric in 2018 and released his debut extended play (EP), DOA, in June 2019.
 Ericdoa's debut studio album, COA, was released in November 2020.
-He would also release his second Things With Wings in 2022, later embarking on his first headlining tour for the album.
-Sources mostly describe Eric's musical style as hyperpop.
-His third studio album DOA was released in 2024.
+His second studio album, Things with Wings, was released in 2022 and supported by his first headlining tour.
+His third studio album, DOA, was released in 2024.
+Sources mostly describe Lopez's musical style as hyperpop.